We’ve been helping deaf people and people with hearing loss for more than 100 years, and changed the lives of millions since we started.

 With Leo at the helm, the founding organisations set out their three aims: to coordinate charity activities for deaf people, provide accurate information and statistics, and suggest reforms to improve their lives.

 Since then, we’ve achieved so much.
 But our work’s not over yet.
-We’re driven to succeed by the same passion to improve lives that inspired Leo Bonn, our founder.
+You can view our timeline below to see how our work has continued to evolve.

-With your support, we can continue the work that Leo Bonn began, and change the lives of even more deaf people and those with hearing loss or tinnitus.
+With your support, we can continue the work that our founder Leo Bonn began, and change the lives of even more people who are deaf, have hearing loss or tinnitus.

 Our timeline